 Why did she let him?

-Don’t react the wrong way.
-What is the right way?
+Don’t react the wrong way but what is the right way?

 I’ve been with her nearly every minute of the past 24 hours, why didn’t she tell me before now?